 Geico’s promise is very specific.
 It’s a brand promise that can be kept, because it’s measurable.
 You don’t hear a lot of people saying that they spent 15 minutes with Geico and only saved 5%.

 And, subjectivity is what brings us to the point that no matter what you promise, you can’t control what customers think.
 It is their perception – their reality.
 You can only hope that what you want them to think syncs up with how they perceive you to be.
-You can’t argue with measurable promises, unless they don’t measure up.
+And you can’t argue with measurable promises, unless they don’t measure up.
 You can argue with abstract and subjective promises like providing the ultimate of anything.

 In the end, it doesn’t matter what the company believes its perception to be.
 For example, we can tell everyone we’re friendly, but if the customer has a different opinion, what you believe doesn’t matter.
 It’s only the customer’s perception that counts.
-So, make a promise that intrigues the customer, makes them want to do business with you, and is a promise that you can keep.
+So, make a brand promise that intrigues the customer, makes them want to do business with you, and is a promise that you can keep.

 (Copyright © MMXVI, Shep Hyken)